 WHARTON SCHOOL, UNIVERSITY OF PENNSYLVANIA

 B.S., APPLIED ECONOMICS

-Chris’ deep industry experience at Silver Springs Networks, PG&E and Intel spanning technology product development, deep telecommunications, venture, and industry standards gives him a unique set of skills and knowledge that can be applied to help companies ranging from new start-ups to those looking to scale post IPO.
+Chris’ is an industry leader on operational communications leveraging deep industry experience at Silver Springs Networks, PG&E and Intel spanning technology product development, deep telecommunications, venture, and industry standard.
+This experience gives him a unique set of skills and knowledge that can be applied to help companies ranging from new start-ups to those looking to scale post IPO.
 Provides consulting services for technology and product development executives in requirements, design, and planning for utility field area networks for distribution automation and DER integrations.

 Eric brings an extensive knowledge and insights of the electric utility industry as the former chief strategist at EEI for retail energy delivery, providing national leadership on issues involving adaptive business strategy, alternative regulation, and cost of capital.
 He is an expert on business and regulatory policy issues associated with grid modernization, the growth of distributed energy at scale, and the changing role of utilities in the market.
 Eric has focused on key issues related to the development of distributed energy resources at scale.
 This includes rate reform, new market rules, regulatory models that allow increased pricing flexibility, new resource planning and approval procedures that mitigate regulatory risk associated with grid modernization investments, next-generation performance based regulatory incentives.